Give Your AI

 How Continuity fixes this:

-Triple-detection system (git commits + file saves + AI conversations) builds a complete knowledge graph of your architecture.
-All AI tools access the same synthetic memory.
+A triple-detection system (git commits + file saves + AI conversations) builds a living knowledge graph of your architecture.
+All connected AI tools access the same synthetic memory.

 My AI coding assistant doesn't remember past conversations